French Resistance: 1944: The height of the Resistance

-Reflecting their weakening power, the authorities grew more harsh in their punishments.
+Reflecting their weakening power, the authorities grew harsher in their punishments.
 At the village of Ascq, close to Lille, 86 people were killed in the Ascq massacre on April 1, 1944, by the 12th Waffen SS Division "Hitlerjugend" ("Hitler Youth").
 This massacre was committed in reprisal for resistance attacks on the railroads, the first of many villages martyrisés of 1944.
 Starting on May 20, 1944, there occurred another major clash between the Germans and the maquis at Mont Mouchet when the maquis seized another "redoubt" which led to overwhelming force being brought to bear against them. Émile Coulaudon, the chief of the FFI in the Auvergne, believed that continuing inaction was bad for morale and starting on May 20, 1944, began to concentrate the maquis at Mont Mouchet under the slogan "Free France starts here!"
 At Mont Mouchet, he gathered about 2,700 men, who formed the Maquis du Mont Mouchet.
 German attacks forced the Resistance off Mont Mouchet by June, killing about 125 maquisards and wounding about another 125 with the rest escaping.
 The Germans burned down several small villages in the Mont Mouchet region and executed 70 peasants suspected of aiding the maquis.
 The "résistants" answered by waging a ferocious guerrilla war against the Germans.